-- Echinacea Liquid Extract (Herb Pharm or Gaia Herbs): 1 tsp. twice daily (yes, that much – but modify for children down to ¼ of the dose ages 2-7 years old, and ½ the dose 8-12 years old, safe for pregnant/nursing women).
+- Echinacea Liquid Extract: 1 tsp. twice daily (yes, that much – but modify for children down to ¼ of the dose ages 2-7 years old, and ½ the dose 8-12 years old, safe for pregnant/nursing women).

-- Also, make sure to cook with onions, garlic, turmeric, and ginger, all of which have been used historically to prevent and treat infection, and which modern science validates for antiviral and anti-inflammatory effects.
+- Also, cook with onions, garlic, turmeric, and ginger, all of which have been used historically to prevent and treat infection, and which modern science validates for antiviral and anti-inflammatory effects.

 If You Get the Flu

 A lot of what folks thing is the flu, actually is a bad upper respiratory infection.
 In a NYS public health review of cases ,for example, in the current flu season, of over 1200 individuals that went in for care for the flu, on 9% actually had the flu on testing.
 Whether you have a bad cold or the flu, here's what you can do:

 - Hydration is essential; Drink plenty of hot tea, water with lemon, and broth

 - Stay comfortable and give yourself permission to rest; sleep is healing.

 - Start taking the above nutritional supplements for extra immune support

 - Elderberry Syrup: 1 Tbsp.
 3 times daily for adults (modify as for Echinacea for children, safe for pregnant women for a limited time of 5 to 7 days, though if you're pregnant and get the flu, it's important to also seek appropriate medical care; elderberry is safe for nursing moms).